 But why?
 The reason your company pays you to do those tasks is because they need doing!

-These are the things you need to do in order to set up your own Virtual Assistant business and the time they should take you.
+These are the things you need to do in order to set up your own Virtual Assistant business and the time they should take you to complete.

-- Analyse and identify your skill set in order to work out what services to offer, the types of people who might want those services and any niche(s) you may already have but aren’t yet aware of.
+- Analyse and identify your skillset by looking at your CV in order to decide what services to offer, the types of people who might want those services and any niche(s) you may already have but aren’t yet aware of.

 TIME – half a day to a day at the most.

-- Create an online presence (LinkedIn and maybe a website) to tell potential clients what you can do and provide evidence that you’ve done the kind of work they would want doing.
+- Create an online presence (LinkedIn and later a website) to tell potential clients what you can do and provide evidence in the form of testimonials that people have been happy with your work.

-TIME – 1-7 days for LinkedIn and 1-6 weeks for a website depending on whether you build and write it yourself plus 1 day to 3 weeks for a logo if you decide you want one.
+TIME – 1-7 days to set up a good LinkedIn profile and request work recommendations, and 1-6 weeks for a website depending on whether you build and write it yourself – plus 1-2 weeks to sort a logo if you decide you want one.

-TIME – half a day to 2 days tops.
+TIME – half a day to 2 days.

-- Research 10 people you don’t know so you can contact them.
+- Research 10 people on the ‘unknown prospects’ list so you can contact them.

 TIME – 1-3 days but you’ll be doing this in a rinse and repeat motion forever throughout your career anyway.